Last Updated on

 The rules laid down in the Economic Substance Regulations of Dubai by the Cabinet of Ministers Resolution No. 31 of 2019, are similar to the regulations introduced by other countries which have a similar tax environment of no or only nominal tax.

 These countries follow the guidance and the frameworks issued and the global standard developed by the European Union (EU) and Organisation for Economic Co-operation and Development (OECD)

-The highlights of the Economic Substance Regulation in the UAE are as follows:
+The highlights of the Economic Substance Regulation in Dubai are as follows:

 In article 1 of the resolution, the definition, and the way of implementation of the resolution of ESR have been mentioned.